Unsupervised Automata Learning via Discrete Optimization: Learning via Discrete Optimization

 \subsection{Single-Bound DFA Learning}

-To not clutter this section to much we will only describe the encoding for the case where the lower bound $\ell$ is given.
+In order to not clutter this section, we will only describe the encoding for the case where the lower bound $\ell$ is given.
 The case in which the upper bound is given is analogous.
-Recall: If the lower bound $\ell$ is given the task is to construct a DFA of a fixed size $n$ that minimizes acceptance above $\ell$.
-Analogously to the first setup we encode the DFA and the runs on all words in the sample using the same set of variables and automata constraints $\Phi_{\dfa}^n$ as above.
-Furthermore, we use the same idea to ensure that the number of accepted sequences is larger than the lower bound: We introduce variables $\alpha_{w,q}$ and add Constraints~\ref{eq:accepting} and~\ref{eq:lower-bound}.
-For the remainder of this section let $\Phi_{\ell}$ denote the conjunction of these constraints.
-In contrast to Two-Bound-Learning, we not only want to check the existence of a DFA, but also to find the one which minimizes acceptance.
-Towards this goal we use the following objective function:
+We recall that the task is to construct a DFA of a fixed size $n$ that minimizes acceptance above $\ell$.
+As in the first setup, we encode the DFA and the runs on all words in the sample using the same set of variables and automata constraints $\Phi_{\dfa}^n$ as above.
+Furthermore, we use the same idea to ensure that the number of accepted words is larger than the lower bound: We introduce variables $\alpha_{w,q}$ and add Constraints~\ref{eq:accepting} and the corresponding inequality of Constraint~\ref{eq: bounds}.
+For the remainder of this section, let $\Phi_{\ell}$ denote the conjunction of these constraints.
+In contrast to Two-Bound Learning, we are not satisfied with finding just any DFA, but want to find one that accepts the least number of words while adhering to the lower bound.
+To achieve this, we use the following objective function:

-which minimizes the number of accepted words from $\sample$ Then we employ this MILP model to construct a DFA of a given size $n$ which minimizes acceptance above the lower bound.
-This procedure is described by Algorithm~\ref{alg:lower-bound}.
+which minimizes the number of accepted words from $\sample$.
+All in all, the resulting Algorithm~\ref{alg:lower-bound} returns a DFA of size $n$ that minimizes acceptance above the lower bound $l$.